LI-JIANSHU/LanguageModelling/Running_tasks.md

 ## ML1:
  * Kaldi-SWBD-s5b: run.sh, without fisher, using arpa from the first trail of SPNLM training
  * SPNLM training, the second trial, both 1-spn and 2-spn (finished)
+ * Evaluate the probabilities and create new arpa files using weights from SPNLM training Trial 2

 ---